 It seems your team overlooked a major problem and it’s causing smartphones to freeze!
 How in the world was this missed?
 Your company invested lots of time and money in comprehensive QA testing, and you even performed multiple rounds of closed beta testing with a couple hundred participants.

-The reality is that this scenario plays out on a fairly regular basis—many apps are unveiled before they’re really ready for official release.
+The reality is that this scenario plays out on a fairly regular basis—many apps are unveiled before they’re really ready for official release, without a closed or open beta test.
 A small pool of users and QA professionals can overlook or underestimate key problems, resulting in a situation where you release an app that is, at best, in need of refinement.
 At worst, your app is downright glitchy.
 This may leave you scrambling to perform testing, but much of the damage is done because it’s very difficult to overwrite those negative first impressions.
 But these problems can all be avoided by performing open beta testing, which gives you the opportunity to gather feedback from a large pool of actual users.
+So is there a difference between a closed beta vs open beta test?
+What is open beta testing and how is it beneficial for your mobile app, website or other development project?

 What is an Open Beta Release and Why Do I Need One?